allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

    - Implement Evans' input/output logic formalism
    - Create representation of judgment forms
    - Build connection with the Understanding Module
+   - Plan for modality migration (property-based to judgment-based) as part of Phase 2

 4. **Action/Sense Layer**:
    - Implement connection to LLM providers